 Clamped while the epoxy cures.
 I had to do one side at a time because of my current limited supply of clamps

 A bit of abstract art?
 No, it's actually an odd but successful clamping job on the transom trim.
 Each piece is composed of three sections.

 After some final shaping, here's how they look in position on the transom.

 A really nice, rugged shop apron was this year's Father's Day gift from my wife.
 It's already covered with sawdust but I know right where my pencil is!
 It's great having things at hand in a pocket rather than where they used to be - on the other side of the boat.

 In addition to big projects there are small details too.
 I spent a few hours working on some of the trim, joinery and seat supports.

 These little pieces from above are part of the transom.

 Here are some of the stations with the trim clamped in place awaiting a batch of epoxy to be mixed.

 I've reached the point where the stations have to be erected and everything has to be aligned and plumb.

 To get started, I used the trim to create interlocking structures at the bow and stern.
 True alignment is easier at this stage where I can still conveniently draw accurate horizontal and vertical guidelines.
-These 2 photos show the transom and stern web, first apart then assembled – like puzzle pieces.
+The two photos above show the transom and stern web, first apart then assembled – like puzzle pieces.

-Here you can see how the bow stem and station 1 connect.
+Here you can see how I joined the bow stem to station 1.